|

 Mini graves inside the church.

-Next, we road out to the modern and non-Vietnam-like District 7, Phu My Hung, an area that I used to have to commute through when I was teaching at the factory.
+Next, we rode out to the modern and non-Vietnam-like District 7, Phu My Hung, an area that I used to have to commute through when I was teaching at the factory.
 Wide streets, big sidewalks, brand-name stores, and modern, slick architecture were everywhere.
 The new development sort of turns my stomach – I know I should be happy for the Vietnamese for growing – but it’s also so sad to me at the same time.
 There’s nothing about District 7 that feels like Vietnam to me.
 It’s sterile, and if the whole country turns into this – then I’m sad to say that I won’t be coming back here.
-Yet – Vietnam is a long ways away from that.
+Yet, Vietnam is a long way away from that.

 District 10 Saigon